 Taste-Safe Slime – This slime isn’t made with the usual borax or liquid starch ingredients.
 It has just one main ingredient, and technically it’s okay if a bit gets in a kiddo’s mouth.
 I’d suggest not getting the kiddos used to putting slime in their mouths from the get go.

-U to Z Slime Recipes
+Types of Slime from U to Z

 Unicorn Snot Slime (pictured) – How can you not want to make this?
 It is amazingly sparkly, and it has some of the gross factor with the entertaining name.
 Kiddos obsessed with unicorns are sure to get a kick out of it.